dslunde/CritChat/memory-bank/progress.md

 ## Current Status: Fellowship Polls Feature Complete - Production Ready ✅

 The project has successfully implemented the complete Fellowship Polls feature, providing fellowship members with comprehensive polling functionality.
-This includes poll creation, voting, custom options, real-time updates, and administrative controls.
+This includes poll creation, voting, custom options, real-time updates, administrative controls, proper user display names, and intelligent auto-collapse for expired polls.
 The feature follows clean architecture principles and is fully integrated with the existing fellowship chat system.

 ## What Works